 How To Get The Most From Your To Do Lists

-According to PC Mag, one of the thing you can do to get the most from your to do lists is to start each day by quickly reviewing the lists.
+According to PC Mag, one of the things you can do to get the most from your to do lists is to start each day by quickly reviewing the lists.
 Doing this will remind you of what’s on your to do lists and give you a chance to make adjustments to them.
 Remember, don’t schedule too many tasks to do each day, as you’ll be setting yourself up for failure.
 Figure out the correct limit of tasks to do each day instead (PC Mag).

 To do lists can be used to list tasks that need completing and/or things you’d like to do (PC Mag).
 For example, you might create a to do list for the household chores that need doing.
 You might also create a to do list for stuff you’d like to do while on holiday.